Santos Bravos (TV series): Broadcast

 Santos Bravos premiered on August 14, 2025, on YouTube, followed by a release on Spotify on August 15, and on Vix and Exa TV across Latin America and the United States on August 16.
-Live performances are scheduled to stream on YouTube starting August 22.
+Live performances were scheduled to stream on YouTube starting August 22.
 Interactive previews for fans were launched on July 17, 2025, in Mexico City, ahead of the televised debut.

 Group members

-During the night of October 21st, 2025, the Santos Bravos concert took place at the Auditorio Nacional in Mexico City, serving as both the final episode of the competition series and the official debut of the new boy group formed through the HYBE Latin America project.
-The event gathered more than ten thousand people in the venue, while thousands of viewers followed the show through an online live stream available across Latin America.
+On October 21, 2025, Santos Bravos held a concert at the Auditorio Nacional in Mexico City, serving as both the final episode of the competition series and the official debut of the new group.
+More than ten thousand people attended, with thousands of viewers watching the online live stream available across Latin America.
 Throughout the concert, the finalists who had competed in the program performed several songs that they had rehearsed during their training period, including both covers and original material.
-The performances demonstrated the results of months of preparation in singing, dancing, and stage presentation.
 As the show reached its final segment, the hosts announced the five members selected to debut as the official group, who were: